E-junkie Shopping Cart and Digital Delivery

 Maundy Thursday

 Today, I’m tossing a lateral pass on writing.
-My friend, Doug has recreated the Last Supper a short story form that is both potent, amusing, and contemporary, and thereby worth your read.
+My friend, Doug has recreated the Last Supper in a short story form that is both potent, amusing, and contemporary, and thereby worth your read.
 I think you’ll like his take here:

 Excerpt: